Guest-615695028/Guest-615695028/en/words.md

       - ending "-the":  _lathe_, _bathe_, _seethe_, _loathe_;
       - words containing "-ther": _other_, _brother_, and others.
       - the word or prefix "with", which may be devoiced before a voiceless consonant.
-   - Beginning _th_ allso represents `D` in and only in the following roots:
+   - Beginning _th_ allso represents `D` in and only in the folloing roots:
       - Personal pronouns: _thou_ (_thee_, _thy_, _thine_), _they_ (_them_, _their/s_)
       - Demonstratives: _the_, _that_, _then(ce)_, _there_, _these_, _this_, _those_
       - Others: _than_, _thus_